-The findings presented in this Issue Brief were derived from the 2009 EBRI/MGA Consumer Engagement in Health Care Survey, an online survey that examines issues surrounding consumer-directed health care, including the cost of insurance, the cost of care, satisfaction with health care, satisfaction with their health care plan, reasons for choosing their plan, and sources of health information.
-It also presents findings from the 2005, 2006 and 2007 EBRI/Commonwealth Fund Consumerism in Health Care Survey, and the 2008 EBRI/MGA Consumer Engagement in Health Care Survey was conducted within the United States between August 8 and August 20, 2009, through a 14-minute Internet survey.
+The findings presented in this Issue Brief were derived from the 2010 EBRI/MGA Consumer Engagement in Health Care Survey, an online survey that examines issues surrounding consumer-directed health care, including the cost of insurance, the cost of care, satisfaction with health care, satisfaction with health care plans, reasons for choosing a plan, and sources of health information.
+It also presents findings from the 2005, 2006, and 2007 EBRI/Commonwealth Fund Consumerism in Health Care Survey, and the 2008 and 2009 EBRI/MGA Consumer Engagement in Health Care Survey was conducted within the United States between August 9 and August 24, 2010, through a 17-minute Internet survey.
 The national or base sample was drawn from Synovate's online panel of Internet users who have agreed to participate in research surveys.
-Over 2,000 adults (n=2,007) ages 21 to 64 who have health insurance through an employer or purchased directly from a carrier were drawn randomly from the Synovate sample for this base sample.
+About 2,000 adults (n=1,996) ages 21-64 who have health insurance through an employer or purchased directly from a carrier were drawn randomly from the Synovate sample for this base sample.
 This sample was stratified by gender, age, region, income, and race.
-The response rate was 27.4 percent (21 percent for the base sample or national sample, and 38 percent for the oversample).
+The response rate was 25.9 percent (20 percent for the base sample or national sample, and 34 percent for the oversample).
 The margin of error for the national sample was ±2.2 percent.